 The ideal candidate will meet the following criteria:

 - Preferred: Experience in Certified Nursing Assistant coordination and/or experience in Clinical Lab Specialist coordination.

-The Dean of Sciences will notify applicants of the hiring decision on or before June 6, 2014.
+The Life Sciences, Allied Health & Public Safety Division Dean will notify applicants of the hiring decision on or before Dec.
+24, 2021.